Skip to content

 • Four variants sharing one hue language — Dark, Light, Dark High Contrast, Light High Contrast — installed together from a single extension.

-• A "hot metal" accent system (orange / amber / copper / rust) as the visual hero, balanced by cool counterpoint hues (steel blue, slate teal, violet) so syntax categories stay easy to tell apart.
+• A "hot metal" accent system (orange / amber / copper) as the visual hero, balanced by cool counterpoint hues (steel blue, slate teal, violet, green) held a step lower in chroma so they support the heroes instead of competing with them.

-• Full workbench theming: activity bar, status bar, tabs, terminal (16-color ANSI palette), git decorations, diff editor, notifications, and more.
+• Full workbench theming: activity bar, status bar, tabs, terminal (16-color ANSI palette), git decorations, diff editor, notebooks, debug console, three-way merge editor, testing and coverage, notifications, and more.

 • Semantic highlighting support for richer accuracy in TypeScript, Python, Rust, Go, C#, and other LSP-backed languages.

-• Deliberate, sparing use of italics in Dark/Light — comments and control-flow keywords are italic; everything else stays upright for fast scanning.
+• Deliberate, sparing use of italics in Dark/Light — reserved for the "annotation layer" that describes other code: comments, keywords, parameters, decorators, and markup attribute names.
+Storage, functions, types, strings, and plain variables stay upright for fast scanning.
 Both High Contrast variants drop italics entirely for maximum legibility.

 Installation